 The import of this latter question is further raised by logicians' interest in demonstrating the limitations of a given system.
-While these undesirable characteristics can have clear connections to widely shared desiderata of a system, as is the case with Kosterec's (2020) demonstration that the definition of substitution in Transparent Intensional Logic leads to a contradiction in the system, and Randall Holmes' (2018) proof that monadic third-order logic cannot provide a general representation of functions, they need not.
-For instance, Yang (2013) demonstrates that the (putatively) relevant logic R fails to satisfy Anderson & Belnap's (1975) own relevance principle.
+These undesirable characteristics can have clear connections to widely shared desiderata of a system, as is the case with Kosterec's (2020) demonstration that the definition of substitution in Transparent Intensional Logic leads to a contradiction in the system, and Randall Holmes's (2019) proof that monadic third-order logic cannot provide a general representation of functions, but they need not have these connections.
+For instance, Yang (2013) demonstrates that the (putatively) relevant logic R fails to satisfy Anderson and Belnap's (1975) own relevance principle.
 Yet, of course, adherence to a relevance principle is a not a desideratum shared by the whole logic community.
-It is, therefore, not only an interesting question which characteristics are considered (un)desired within a formal system, and the relation of these desiderata to potential applications of logics, but whether these desiderata are shared community wide, or peculiar to particular research programmes in the field.
-The benefit of PLP is not only that it provides us with a means to generate these interesting research questions, but provides us with the clear and concrete means to go about addressing them.
+It is, therefore, an interesting question not only which characteristics are considered (un)desired within a formal system, and the relation of these desiderata to potential applications of logics, but also whether these desiderata are shared community wide or are peculiar to particular research programmes in the field.
+The benefit of PLP is that it provides us not only with a means to generate these interesting research questions but with the clear and concrete means to go about addressing them as well.